 Understanding which coverages fall into the waiting period is important.
 Your dental insurance plan likely categorizes coverages in three groups:

-- Basic: Basic procedures may have a three to 6 month waiting period, and "Major" procedures may have a 6 month to 1-year waiting period.
+- Basic: Basic procedures may have a three to six month waiting period, and "Major" procedures may have a six-month to a one-year waiting period.

 - Major Work: Major work should be defined in your policy wording and may vary from company to company.
 Beware of taking on major work without consulting with your plan first.